svmiller/svmiller.github.io/_posts/2021-01-22-a-tutorial-on-the-join-family-in-r.md

 The major issue my student is going to encounter is the probability of doing a research project where the data are all-inclusive and self-contained in a single file is almost 0.
 A reader may object that surveys or survey experiments administered online typically return files that include all the data of importance.
 That's fine, but 1) few outside a major survey research organization (e.g. ANES, LAPOP) can get away with doing a simple survey analysis and getting it published at a high-ranking journal in political science, 2) survey experiments cost money that we don't have (certainly in this economy and at this university), and 3) my student is working in the context of international political economy for which surveys/experiments are not applicable for the desired task.
 On the last point, my student will likely be having to collect data from the World Bank, the International Monetary Fund, and the Bank of International Settlements.
 They'll have to merge all that into one data frame for the sake of an analysis.

-I offer this as a guide to the student on the `*_join()` family of functions that come in `dplyr`.
+I offer this as a guide to the student on the `*_join()` family of functions that come in `{dplyr}`.
 The terminology in these functions seems very much [inspired by SQL](https://www.w3schools.com/sql/sql_join.asp); indeed, a lot of `tidyverse` functions have clear corollaries/inspirations in SQL.
 The functions here are multiple for different purposes, but ultimately merge information from one data set into another based on matching characteristics.
 The tutorial I offer here will focus on two groups of `*_join()` functions.
 The first---mutating joins---adds columns from one data frame to another based on matching rows based on keys.
 The second---filtering joins---filters rows from one data frame based on the presence or absence of a match in another data frame.

 Before getting into the various `*_join()` functions, I'm going to start with a description of the R packages/data I'll be using for what follows.